WHERE DO I PARK?

 IS THE BIJOU HAUNTED?

 Local lore has it that ghostly spirits visit the Bijou.
-After years of reports by stage crew and employees, the East Tennessee Paranormal Society conducted an official investigation.
-Their report (not for the easily creeped-out) can be found here.
+After years of reports by stage crew and employees, the East Tennessee Paranormal Society conducted an official investigation onsite and turned up some interesting results, including inexplicable recordings and some rather strange photographic evidence.
+Investigators have also witnessed uncanny shadows not caused by any known light source, which they also took to be evidence of spectral activity.

 WHEN WAS THE FIRST PERFORMANCE AT THE BIJOU?